-Figure 11 shows the comparison between each of the mass balance profiles and the two2-GE EMs.
+Figure 11 shows the comparison between each of the mass balance profiles and the two EMs.
 The best matches for both EMs are to blank-corrected mass-balance profiles.
-The mixed Aroclor 1248/54/60-GE EM matches best the 2018 blank-corrected mass balance profiles, followed by the blank corrected 2022 profile.
-All scenarios yield similarity in the region of Aroclor 1260 congeners and Aroclor 1254 congeners when considered separately.
-The Aroclor 1260 overlaps in the corresponding heavy congener regions.
-The Aroclor 1260 EM The best match ismatches best with the blankun-corrected 2022 mass balance profile and also the uncorrected 2022 mass balance profile, since the difference between these mass-balance profiles is slight.
-Blank correction deemphasizes the heavy congeners of Aroclor 1260, suggesting the possibility that this EM is influenced more strongly by blank contamination.
-In the blank corrected mass balance scenarios the Aroclor 1260 EM still overlaps well with the mass balance profile in the heavy congener region The fact that these EMs best match blank-corrected profiles supports the informed assumption we made that the PVA end-members of interest are relatively robust to the influence of contaminated blanks.
+The mixed Aroclor 1248/54/60 EM matches best the 2018 blank-corrected mass balance profile, followed by the blank corrected 2022 profile.
+The Aroclor 1260 EM matches best with the blank-corrected and also the uncorrected 2022 mass balance profile, since the difference between these mass-balance profiles is slight.
+The fact that these EMs best match blank-corrected profiles supports the informed assumption we made that the PVA end-members of interest are relatively robust to the influence of contaminated blanks.
 The "true" composition of the PVA end-members is somewhat uncertain but not to the point of impacting their interpretation.